vovkos/jancy/doc/build-guide/rst/build-doc.rst

 Located at: ``./doc/stdlib``

-Before building stdlib documentation you need to build Jancy first -- ``jancy`` compiler is requred to analyze stdlib sources and extract documentation comments.
+Before building stdlib documentation you need to build Jancy first -- ``jancy`` compiler is required to analyze stdlib sources and extract documentation comments.

 ``doxyrest`` is also needed to convert Doxygen XML database to Re-Structured Text (which will be further passed to ``sphinx-build``).